nettings/medianet/CONFIGURATION.md

 outPorts can optionally specifiy the targetUnit and port index (of that unit's list of inPorts) they want to be connected to.
 The port index starts with 0.
-I regret that choice now, but we're stuck with it for the time being.
+I regret that choice now, but we're stuck with it for the time being:
 ```
 			"outPorts" : [
 				{